Field of regard

 The field of regard (abbreviated FOR) is the total area that can be captured by a movable sensor.
 It should not be confused with the field of view (FOV), which is the angular cone perceivable by the sensor at a particular time instant.
 The field of regard is the total area that a sensing system can perceive by pointing the sensor, which is typically much larger than the sensor's FOV.
-For a stationary sensor, the FOR and FOV coincide.
+For a stationary sensor, the FOR and FOV coincide (i.e. FOR=FOV).